Obama sends letter to Congress, stressing dam's strategic importance

 “You don’t want to have the cataclysmic event where, if this dam were to break, you would run the risk of flooding downstream along the Tigris,” he said.
 “I would think that ISIS wants to retain control of that dam and would want to maintain its integrity, because it generates this electric power and they want to be able to sue that as a weapon system to those who are under their control.”

-U.S. President Barack Obama ordered targeted airstrikes to protect U.S. personnel and facilities in Iraq and prevent a potential genocide of ethnic and religious minority groups by ISIS.
+U.S. President Barack Obama ordered targeted airstrikes to protect U.S. personnel and facilities in Iraq and prevent a potential genocide of ethnic and religious minority groups by ISIS, also known as the Islamic State in Iraq and Syria.

-Last week, Obama declared an end to an ISIS siege that had trapped tens of thousands of Yazidis in mountains, citing the success of targeted American airstrikes.
+The report of the brutal attack on the village of Kojo came after Obama – citing the success of targeted American airstrikes – declared an end to an ISIS siege that had trapped tens of thousands of Yazidis in mountains.

 On Sunday, the Cabinet of the Kurdish region of Iraq called on the Iraqi parliament to recognize the crimes committed by ISIS against the Yazidi people as “genocide.”